-This Easy Pressure Cooker Pulled Pork is so tender it shreds easily when pulled, served on a bun with a smoky, sweet barbecue sauce.
-The flavor of slow cooked pulled pork in a fraction of the time by cooking in a pressure cooker.
+This Easy Pressure Cooker Pulled Pork is so tender it practically falls apart.
+Served on a bun with a smoky, sweet barbecue sauce, you get the flavor of slow cooked pulled pork in a fraction of the time by cooking in a pressure cooker.

 This is a pressure cooker twist on a popular slow cooker recipe.
 The recipe has only four ingredients and is ready in less than 1/3 of the time, with the same delicious results and set it and forget it ease.